 into Tree

-is a form of defunctionalization: Defunctionalization at Work.
+form of defunctionalization: Defunctionalization at

 A Haskell-Cafe discussion of difference lists in Haskell and Prolog